malcolmsailor/midani/README.md

 # Midani

-Make piano-roll animations from midi files
+Make piano-roll animations from midi files.

+Frames are plotted with R and then combined into a video with opencv-python.
+Finally, audio is added with FFmpeg.
+Why, you might ask, is R used to plot frames, rather than a Python plotting library like Matplotlib?
+For no better reason than that at the time I started the script (in summer 2018), R was the only plotting software I was familiar with.

-## Description
+## Dependencies

-TODO

 Requires Python >= 3.8

-## Dependencies

 - Python libraries:
     - opencv-python